mintty/mintty/wiki/Tips.md

 Fonts not listed in the menu can be configured with the Font setting.

-The old font selection and menu format can be chosen with setting OldFontMenu.
+The old font selection and menu format can be chosen with setting `FontMenu=1`.

 If you are missing certain characters, e.g. as used for the popular “Powerline” plugin, the reason may be that specifically designed characters are being addressed